8 Absolute Laws of Employer Branding

 1. Law of Focus

 The law of focus is the first law of employer branding.
-As you begin creating your employer brand, you need to write a clear statement of purpose.
-To make this kind of message, hone in on your company's purpose and its core values.
+As you begin creating your employer brand, you must write a clear statement of purpose.
+To make this message, hone in on your company's purpose and core values.

 A company's purpose is the north star that leads it beyond making money.
 And the organizational values are a set of uncompromising principles.
 These elements should mirror your company's messages and actions.